whuang288alex/video_feature_extraction/README.md

 ## Feature Extraction

-#### (NOTE: for some models, you are REQUIRED to manually download pretrained models for the code to start working.
+#### (NOTE: for some models, you are REQUIRED to manually download pretrained checkpoints for the code to start working.
 Please refer to [models/README](models/README.md) for more info.)

 ```sh
 python slurm.py --config-name slowfast_r101_8x8